EbrahimKaram/LebaneseEngineers/README.md

 Some ideas for Data analysis
 * What is the most dominant last name in every engineering Discipline
 * How many people are in each Discipline
+  * Answered Above
 * Which discipline is the least active (not a lot of new IDs)
+  * This can be done by checking the average ID.
+IDs are given sequentially.
+New members get bigger IDs
+  * Answered Above
+* A range of Age
+  * What is the smallest ID and largest ID.
+A indicator of membership age. who is an old member.
+WHo is a new member
 * etc...

 Please download the complete CSV from [here](https://github.com/EbrahimKaram/LebaneseEngineers/blob/master/Data/all_engineers.csv)